texfaq/texfaq.github.io/FAQ-whatengine.md

-# Am I using PDFTeX, XeTeX or LuaTeX?
+# Am I using pdfTeX, XeTeX or LuaTeX?

 You often need to know what ''engine'' your macros are running on (the engine is the TeX-derivative or TeX-alike processor that